HabardiT/iframe-microfrontend/README.md

 # Micro-Frontends (In Progress)
 ## What are micro-frontends?
-micro-frontends are independent wep applications, developed by independent teams, hosted in their own containers.
+Micro-frontends are independent wep applications, developed by independent teams, hosted in their own containers.
-micro-frontends are essentially derived from the concept of micro-services.
+Micro-frontends are essentially derived from the concept of micro-services.

 <<Diagram>>